Welcome to the first week of our Positive Parenting blogging series! Today’s topic is awareness parenting. What do I mean by that?

 When my son makes a mistake or has an accident, I simply ask him to help solve the problem or make it better somehow, without making him feel ashamed or blamed.

 I want him to always be honest with me when things go wrong as he gets older, and to feel he can come to me for help when needed down the road.

 These are just a few of the changes that I made after my perspective changed.
 And I have to say – they’ve made life at my house so much easier and more positive – both for my son and I (and my husband too!).

 I’ve compiled a more comprehensive list of ideas, incorporating my favourite advice from positive parenting authors and experts, in a new printable resource called:

 26 Quick Parenting Tips for NOW that will Help Your Child Have Great Character LATER

-You can also follow our Positive Parenting Pinterest board where all our posts will be added and where you will find all kinds of positive parenting resources from around the web!
+Follow my Positive Parenting Pinterest board where you will find all kinds of positive parenting resources from around the web!

-To a positive new adventure – thanks for joining me and hope to see you next Saturday!
-You can find all our series posts on the Positive Parenting Page.
+To a positive new adventure – thanks for joining me!
+You can find all my series posts on the Positive Parenting Page.